bankh/bankh.github.io/_pages/about.md

 Opportunities (for Students)
 ------
 <b>Internship:</b> If you are a graduate student interested in an internship and/or getting more information
-about a project at Craftnetics, please send (me) [hsbank@mail.csuchico.edu] an email.
+about a project at Craftnetics, please send an email to info@craftnetics.ai.
 Please add your resume with details about your current interests.

 Publications
 ------